-Limited Assurance Re asonable Assurance Procedures Regarding the GHG Statement Aggregation Process Procedu Aggrega egarding the GHG Statement rocess 48L.
-The practitioner's procedures shall include the following procedures related to the GHG statement aggregation process: (Ref: Para.
-A108) 48R. includ relate (a) Agreeing or reconciling the GHG statement with the underlying records; and (a) Agreeing or reconciling the GHG statement with the underlying records; and (b) Obtaining, through inquiry of the entity, an understanding of material adjustments made during the course of preparing the GHG statement and considering whether other procedures are necessary in the circumstances. (b) Examining material adjustments made during the course of preparing the GHG statement.
+Limited Assurance Reasonable Assurance Procedures Regarding the GHG Statement Aggregation Process Procedures Regarding the GHG Statement Aggregation Process the f GHG oractitioner's procedures shall include following procedures related to the statement aggregation process: (Ref: A108) 48R. inclue relate J J J J J J J J J J J J J J J J J J J (a) Agreeing or reconciling the GHG statement with the underlying records; and (a) Agreeing or reconciling the GHG statement with the underlying records; and (b) Obtaining, through inquiry of the entity, an understanding of material adjustments made during the course of preparing the GHG statement and considering whether other procedures are necessary in the circumstances. (b) Examining material adjustments made during the course of preparing the GHG statement.

-Determining Whether Additional Procedures Are Necessary in a Limited Assurance Engagement

-- 49L.
-If the practitioner becomes aware of a matter(s) that causes the practitioner to believe the GHG statement may be materially misstated, the practitioner shall design and perform additional procedures to obtain further evidence until the practitioner is able to: (Ref: Para.
-A109-A110) - (a) Conclude that the matter(s) is not likely to cause the GHG statement to be materially misstated; or - (b) Determine that the matter(s) causes the GHG statement to be materially misstated.
+Determining Whether Additional Proc Are Necessary in a Limited Assuranc Engagement 49L.
+If the practitioner becomes matter(s) that causes the probelieve the GHG statemer materially misstated, the practices of the design and perform additional to obtain further evidence practitioner is able to: (Ref: FA110) (a) Conclude that the mattalikely to cause the GHG be materially misstated; or ca actitioner to t may be itioner shall procedures until the Para.
+A109-assertion level may change during the course of the engagement as (b) Determine that the matter the GHG statement to b misstated.
 (Ref: Para.
-A111)
+A1 materially